TransparentHealth/direct-test-certificates/README.md

 Using http://ca.directca.org to Create Direct Test Certificates
 ===============================================================

+**DISCLAIMERS:**

-**DISCLAIMER:** The Direct Certificate Authority (DirectCA.oeg) is not be used for production purposes.
+* The Direct Certificate Authority (http://ca.DirectCA.org) is not be used for production purposes.
 This certificate authority is only testing and research purposes.

-**DISCLAIMER:** The DirectCA.org Certificate Authority supports Certification Revocation Lists(CRL) https://en.wikipedia.org/wiki/Certificate_revocation_list.
+* The Direct Certificate Authority (http://ca.DirectCA.org) supports Certification Revocation Lists (CRL) https://en.wikipedia.org/wiki/Certificate_revocation_list.
 It does not support Online Certificate Status Protocol (OCSP) (https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) at this time.

 Purpose and Audience
 --------------------